Python vs. SQL | Pros and Cons

 |Agustina Serviced Apartments Quezon City||Manila||No. 9 18th St. Brgy Kalusugan (New Manila)||27|

-Let’s see how we could query this dataset using SQL and also with Python using Pandas.
-This will allow us to draw some quick comparisons between both.
+Let’s compare how we could query this dataset using SQL versus Python using Pandas.

 |Type of Action||SQL||Python using Pandas|